 The Red Lantern (also located in the Westmark Fairbanks Hotel) offers something for every traveler after a long day of sightseeing: The menu is filled with gourmet delicacies like buttermilk calamari and reindeer meatloaf as well as tasty salads and sandwiches like the pretzel ham sandwich.
 Choose from a list of signature beverages, including the Alaska Spiked Berry Punch.
 How’s that for unwinding?

 Located at 3360 Wolf Run, the restaurant offers a diverse menu that includes hearty steaks and sockeye salmon as well as Middle Eastern fare.
-Wolf Run was launched in 2013 by Fairbanks oncologist Dr. Essam Shihadeh and his wife, Lina Motawe, who studied culinary arts at the University of Alaska.
+Wolf Run was revitalized in 2013 after more than 50 years on the Fairbanks dining scene by local oncologist Dr. Essam Shihadeh and his wife, Lina Motawe, who studied culinary arts at the University of Alaska.
 Wolf Run uses produce and meat from Fairbanks-area farms, and it offers a wide range of Alaska seafood.
 It also features fancy desserts.
 Every Friday at 7 p.m. you have the chance to win one of these signature desserts, if you happen to be sitting in the lucky chair.

 The Alaska ambiance at Pike’s Landing is hard to beat.
 Enjoy the wood-burning fireplace inside the Aurora Borealis dining room, or head outside to the restaurant’s 13,000-square-foot redwood deck to enjoy a Chena River view.
 Pike’s Landing, at 4438 Airport Way, has a full menu of American fare with Alaska favorites like king crab and salmon dishes.
 If you’re hungry, try the Pike’s Appetizer Tower—it’s a virtual Jenga game of fried food.